lyanneagger/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ![Alt Text](https://github.com/lyanneagger/MechaCar_Statistical_Analysis/blob/main/Resources/3_ttest1.png)</br>
+This T-Test was performed on a sample of 50 coils to determine if the PSI across all manufacturing lots is statistically different from the overall population mean of 1,500 PSI.
+The p-value 0.81, which is above the assumed significance level of 0.05 percent.
+This shows that there is not sufficient evidence to reject the null hypothesis and that the two means are statistically similar.

+T-Tests were also performed on each of the 3 lots to determine if the PSI for each is statistically different from the population mean of 1,500 PSI.
 ![Alt Text](https://github.com/lyanneagger/MechaCar_Statistical_Analysis/blob/main/Resources/3_ttest_lot1.png)</br>
 ![Alt Text](https://github.com/lyanneagger/MechaCar_Statistical_Analysis/blob/main/Resources/3_ttest_lot2.png)</br>
 ![Alt Text](https://github.com/lyanneagger/MechaCar_Statistical_Analysis/blob/main/Resources/3_ttest_lot3.png)</br>

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+One study that can be performed that can quantify how the MechaCar performs against the competition would compare key metrics.
+For this study, we would compare fuel efficiency, cost, and safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+The null hypothesis is that MechaCar performs similarly to competitors for fuel efficiency, cost, and safety rating.

+A two-sample T-Test can be performed to determine how the mean performance for MechaCar compares to the overall population including all competitors.
+This would determine if the means are statistically similar and show how MechaCar performs against competitors in each category.

+To run the statistical test, data would need to be provided from different competitor car models with the details of their fuel efficiency, cost, and safety ratings.
+The input data should be normally distributed and would provide greater insight if the dataset is large.